Brouillard119/Houming_Huang.github.io/README.md

 ## Education
 📆 2020 - 2024
 🏫 Nanjing University of Information Science and Technology
-💼 Bachelor of Data Science
+💼 Bachelor of Data Science (GPA 3.1/4.0)

 China's double first-class university, ranked 46th in the USNews ranking of the best universities in China in 2023.